Fahad-sec/CS50-Cybersecurity-SOLVEK/README.md

 """
-Solvek-cybersec
-Course projects and labs for CS50’s Introduction to Cybersecurity.
+Solvek-cybersec Course Projects and Labs for CS50’s Introduction to Cybersecurity

 WEEK 0 – Password Rule Validator: